RetroStack/Character_Generator_ROMs/TRS-80 Model 1/8-Option_2x128/README.md

-# TRS-80 Model 1 Character Generator ROMs - 8 Options - Suitable for 2x128 ROMs
+# TRS-80 Model 1 Character Generator ROMs - 8 Options

+*Suitable for 2x128 ROMs*

 This character ROM is combining multiple other character generator ROMs in one binary to be able to select a specific ROM on-the-fly.